-As a leading contract manufacturer, one area of plastic injection molding where we often find the most distinctiveness is resin selection.
-When selecting plastic resins you must keep in mind that each molded part is unique based on the project requirements.
-Beyond aesthetics, like color, a material’s properties, processability, and cost all play a key role in determining a resin’s suitability for an application.
-With thousands of grades to choose from, and new ones being developed to fill market niches, customers often find themselves needing help when navigating the resin selection process.
-Before we delve into how to choose plastic resins, first we'll tackle the most important question.
+As a leading contract manufacturer, resin selection is one area of plastic injection molding where we often find the most distinctiveness.
+When selecting plastic resins you must remember that each molded part is unique based on the project requirements.
+Beyond aesthetics, such as color, material properties, processability, and cost contribute to determining a resin’s suitability for an application.
+With thousands of grades to choose from, and new ones developing to fill market niches, customers often need help navigating the resin selection process.
+Before we delve into choosing plastic resins, we will first discuss what plastic resin is.

-A part’s strength requirements need to be considered as resin classes have various tensile strength, tensile modulus, and elongation at break.
-Thermoplastic resins offer a variety of strength properties that can often be modified with fillers like glass or carbon fiber.
+When selecting a resin, you should consider the part’s strength requirements as resin classes have various tensile strengths, tensile modulus, and elongation at break.
+Thermoplastic resins offer a variety of strength properties that can be modified with fillers like glass or carbon fiber.

-Many customers are concerned about how chemicals, including cleaning solvents, and process reagents, interact with their resin selection.
-In these cases it's best to consult published testing data from resin manufacturers that show a material’s performance in each chemical.
-In some cases, the data may not exist and testing with specific chemicals will be required.
+Many customers are concerned about how chemicals, such as cleaning solvents and process reagents, interact with resin.
+In these cases, it is best to consult published testing data from resin manufacturers that show material performance in each chemical.
+In some cases, the data may not exist, and testing with specific chemicals will be required.

-Parts that will be exposed to extreme hot or cold conditions need to be made with resins that are rated accordingly.
-This means the long term service temperature and heat deflection temperature are critical performance metrics for your particular resin.
+Parts exposed to extreme hot or cold conditions need a resin rated accordingly.
+This means the long-term service temperature and heat deflection temperature are critical performance metrics for your particular resin.
 Other environmental conditions to consider include exposure to high humidity and UV light, such as plastic parts used in medical devices.

-Whenever possible a quality injection molder will strive to pair customer applications with commodity resin grades, due to the inherent cost and availability advantages that come with higher volume raw material production.
-Some projects call for specific properties – strength, heat resistance, etc. – which is where performance resins excel.
+Whenever possible, a quality injection molder will strive to pair customer applications with commodity resin grades due to their inherent cost and availability advantages of higher volume raw material production.
+Some projects call for specific properties – strength, heat resistance, etc. – which are where performance resins excel.

-The amount a resin shrinks during the molding process can have a huge impact on the ease of building a tool or developing a successful molding process.
+The amount a resin shrinks during the molding process impacts the ease of building a tool or developing a successful molding process.
 For this reason, we try to select resins that have lower shrink rates whenever possible.

-Once all of these factors are accounted for, the list of suitable resins is typically cut down to a manageable number to consider.
-It is here that a quality injection molder leverages its proficiency with particular materials, coupled with expertise in product design and development, to make the final determination of a grade.
-This leads to the development of a product with the most optimal material selected for product performance and moldability.
+Once you have accounted for all of these factors, the list of suitable resins is easier to manage.
+Then a quality injection molder leverages their proficiency with particular materials, coupled with expertise in product design and development, to make the final determination of a grade.
+This leads to a product developed with the most optimal material selected for product performance and moldability.

 To meet the diverse project requirements presented by so many clients, we draw on our extensive knowledge and experience with plastic resins allowing us to stay competitive in an always-changing market.
-When we choose materials for plastic injection molding, it is based on customer specifications, moldability of design, and cost.
+When choosing materials for plastic injection molding, we base it on customer specifications, moldability of design, and cost.
 Choosing the right material early in the product development process streamlines product launch by picking the correct path every time.
-This a value add in the process, for both our clients and our design process.
+The end result is a value add in the process for both our clients and their product.